cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/events.md

 You can configure the fields that are displayed and can choose to indicate in colors success and failure messages.

-You can sort events/logs by Timestamp (default), Blueprint, Deployment, Node Id, Node Instance Id, Workflow, Operation and Type.
+You can sort events/logs by Timestamp (default), Blueprint, Deployment, Node ID, Node instance ID, Workflow, Operation and Type.

 ![events-logs]( /images/ui/widgets/events-logs.png )